jcanton/teamx/README.md

 ### The test case configuration

-(actually only the mountain height)
+(actually only the mountain height needs to change from one testcase to the next).
+Here you have the mountain height, wave length (saved in a variable with a wrong (`width`) name for convenience, it's constant anyway), and the perturbation on theta for the initial condition.

 ```[bash]
 &nh_testcase_nml
  nh_test_name = 'teamx'       ! test case identifier
  mount_height  = 100.0        ! height of the mountain
  mount_width   = 10240        ! = 512*20: wave length of the mountain (used gauss3d name to avoid creating a new one)
+ th_perturb    = 0.25         !
+[K] perturbation on theta
 /
 ```